Meet your Council

 His research interests span a broad range within the fields of climate and Earth System science, with an emphasis on incorporation of human processes in Earth System modelling and analysis, and on sustainability and climate change, with an emphasis on urban areas.
 Professor Steffen was a contributing author to the IPCC AR4 WGI report.

-Dr Frank Jotzo, Associate Professor, Australian National University (ANU), Director of the Centre for Climate Economics and Policy at Crawford School of Public Policy
+Professor Frank Jotzo, Associate Professor, Australian National University (ANU), Director of the Centre for Climate Economics and Policy at Crawford School of Public Policy

-Dr Jotzo has research expertise in the economics and policy of climate change (including mechanisms and policy design for greenhouse gas control), policy frameworks for adaptation to climate change and international climate policy, as well as energy policy and land-use change policy.
-Dr Jotzo has published widely, has advised governments and consulted for international organisations.
+Professor Jotzo has research expertise in the economics and policy of climate change (including mechanisms and policy design for greenhouse gas control), policy frameworks for adaptation to climate change and international climate policy, as well as energy policy and land-use change policy.
+Professor Jotzo has published widely, has advised governments and consulted for international organisations.
 He was an advisor to the Garnaut Climate Change Review, advisor to Indonesia’s Ministry of Finance, consultant to international organisations and was a Lead Author of Chapter 3 and the Technical Summary of the AR5 by the IPCC.